Enhabit (EHAB)

 Jeanne Kalvaitis, Executive Vice President, Hospice

-Ms. Kalvaitis has served as Enhabit's Executive Vice President of Hospice since June 2022.
-She has more than 30 years of healthcare administrative experience, including serving as Vice President Hospice Operations and Divisional Vice President Clinical Services for Compassus from 2019 to 2021.
+Jeanne Kalvaitis has served as Enhabit's Executive Vice President of Hospice since June 2022.
+She has over 30 years of healthcare administrative experience.
+Before joining Enhabit, she was Vice President Hospice Operations and Divisional Vice President Clinical Services for Compassus from 2019 to 2021, where she was involved in the transition of Ascension at Home hospice agencies following their acquisition by Compassus.
+Kalvaitis also served as Enhabit's Vice President of Clinical Services from 2014 to 2019 and held various positions at Vitas Healthcare Corporation from 1990 to 2014.

 Dylan Black, General Counsel and Secretary

-Mr. Black has served as General Counsel and Secretary of Enhabit since January 2023.
-Prior to this role, he was a partner at the law firm Bradley Arant Boult Cummings LLP from 1998 to 2022.
-He also clerked for the Hon.
-Harry W. Wellford on the U.S. Court of Appeals for the Sixth Circuit.
+Dylan Black has served as General Counsel and Secretary of Enhabit since January 2023.
+Prior to that, he was a partner at the law firm Bradley Arant Boult Cummings LLP in Birmingham, Alabama, where he practiced from 1998 to 2022.
+Before his private practice career, Black clerked for the Hon.
+Harry W. Wellford on the U.S. Court of Appeals for the Sixth Circuit in Memphis, Tennessee.

 AI Analysis | Feedback